morays-community/morays-doc/docs/source/nemo.getting_started.rst

     cd ~/
     git clone --branch v1.0.0 https://github.com/meom-group/eophis eophis_v1.0.0

-Check out `Eophis doc <https://eophis.readthedocs.io/en/latest/install.html>`_ for more help about installation.

-We will now browse the directories of the ``DINO.GZ21`` experiment to set up the test case.
+See `Eophis documentation <https://eophis.readthedocs.io/en/latest/install.html>`_ for more help about installation.
+We will now browse the directories of the ``DINO.GZ21`` experiment to deploy the test case.

 .. code-block:: bash